Anon-Artist/R3C0Nizer/README.md

 - Wordlists
   - common.txt by dirb

-# Prerequisites
+# Prerequisites :hand_over_mouth:

+Basically every prerequisites are installed when run the prerequisites.sh script
 - GO
 - Python and Python3
 - Docker
 - Chromium-browser
 - Dependencies

-# Expecting Contributions
+# Expecting Contributions :monocle_face:

 R3C0Nizer need some contributions for improving the script such as